-The approved list of certificate courses is divided into "core" and "elective" courses.
-Students are required to complete at least six credits from the list of core courses.
-Courses are multi-disciplinary in nature.
-The areas include negotiation, mediation, facilitation, culture and conflict resolution, international disputing/international law, ADR systems design, conflict resolution for educators, political science, and communicology.
-Up to two classes at the 400-level may be counted toward the certificate, subject to advisor approval.
+Up to two classes at the 400-level may also be counted toward the certificate, subject to advisor approval.
 See the website at www.peaceinstitute.hawaii.edu or contact the program office for a complete list of courses.

 The Matsunaga Institute also highly encourages, but does not require, a practicum to deepen the students' understanding of conflict management and to develop their skills in a real world setting.
 A practicum, PACE 695, is offered as an elective with variable credits and is repeatable once up to 3 credits.
 The precise form is to be determined in consultation with the advisor.
 Practicum guidelines are available in the office or can be obtained from an advisor.
 Specific information about the required and elective courses, including the graduate certificate brochure, can be found on our website.

 Consideration for admission to the certificate program requires filing of an application form available from the department and the Office of Graduate Education, and a supplemental program application that can be found online at www.peaceinstitute.hawaii.edu.
 International students must have a 600 (paper), 250 (computer), and 100 (internet) TOEFL score to be admitted.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.